zju3dv/MotionStreamer/README.md

 - [x] Release the processing script of 272-dim motion representation.
 - [x] Release the processed 272-dim Motion Representation of [HumanML3D](https://github.com/EricGuo5513/HumanML3D) dataset.
 Only for academic usage.
 - [x] Release the training code and checkpoint of our [TMR](https://github.com/Mathux/TMR)-based motion evaluator trained on the processed 272-dim [HumanML3D](https://github.com/EricGuo5513/HumanML3D) dataset.
+- [x] Release the training and evaluation code of Causal TAE.
 - [ ] Release complete code for MotionStreamer.

 ## 🏃 Motion Representation